 The Data Policy requires authors to:

-- Include a statement in the Acknowledgments section of the manuscript indicating where readers can find the data that support or underlie the conclusions presented in the manuscript.
+- At submission, include a statement in the Acknowledgments section of the manuscript indicating where readers can find the data that support or underlie the conclusions presented in the manuscript.
 The data can be in repositories (see above), the references, tables, figures, or supplemental material.
-“Data available from authors” should be avoided.
+“Data available from authors” is not allowed.
+Failure to include such a statement in the Acknowledgments or stating that data are “from the authors” or “upon request” will cause your submission to be returned to you.

-- Confirm data policy compliance during manuscript submission in GEMS.
+- Confirm data policy compliance in the online GEMS submission form.

-- Provide an explanation for unavailable data in both the Acknowledgments section of the manuscript AND the Cover Letter.
-In general, not providing publicly available data (in a repository) will preclude review and publication.
+- Explain any unavailable data in both the Acknowledgments section of the manuscript AND the Cover Letter (see below question).
+In general, lack of availability of data will preclude publication in an AGU journal.

 Q: If my data are in a repository, what should I do?

 If your data are in a repository, and they have received a DOI or can be cited, please cite them as any other reference.
 The reference should include an identifier that links directly to the data sets.
-Include a statement in the acknowledgments that the data are listed in the references.
+Include a statement in the Acknowledgments that the data sources are cited in the references.

 Q: What if my data are not available at the time of submission but will be at time of publication?

-AGU requires that the data be available at the time of publication, and be available in some form for the reviewers to evaluate.
-If your data will be placed in a repository later but before publication, please indicate that, as well as how reviewers can access it.
-We will hold publications until the data are deposited.
+AGU requires that the data be available at the time of publication, and be available in some form for the reviewers to evaluate, such as through an embargoed version in a repository (preferred) or datasets or tables uploaded with your submission.
+If your data will be placed in a repository later but before publication, please indicate that in the Cover Letter and Acknowledgements section, as well as how reviewers can access it.
+We will hold publication until the data are deposited.
+The Acknowledgments section should be updated accordingly before publication.

 Q: What if my study uses model output?